 Last but not least, you should also consider your hand orientation.
 Some bows are designed for both hands, while other bows are explicitly intended for the left or right-handed shooter only.

-In our opinion, the best takedown recurve bow for your money is the Samick Sage Takedown Recurve Bow, for the price, you won’t find a better deal on other brands.
+In my opinion, the best takedown recurve bow for your money is the Samick Sage Takedown Recurve Bow Bundle, for the price, you won’t find a better deal on other brands.

 It’s built from high-quality materials, can be used for both target shooting and hunting, and easy to handle.